-Program Review will be completed annually by units in academic, student services and administrative services.
+Program Review will be completed biennially (every two years) by units in academic, student services and administrative services.
+Alternatively, units may submit a program review as needed.
 Program reviews will support planning and resource allocation processes as described in this manual and in the Resource Allocation Manual.